alfredkzr/okta-events-to-aws/README.md

-# okta-events-to-aws
+# Introduction
-Tutorial on how to send and process Okta event hooks within AWS
+In this tutorial, I will show you how to integrate Okta event hooks with AWS API Gateway and process basic functions using Lambda.

+[Placeholder]